fellan12/ValidityChecker/README.md

 `IsNotNull Check: PASSED`
 `IsSocialSecurityNumber Check: PASSED`

 Where `CandidateDataID` is an identifier given to the data by the `CandidateData` class.
-(No really use now, but can be in future applications)
+(No real use case now, but can be in future applications)